dave-heslop74/PmagPylot/INDEX.md

 ```
 git clone https://github.com/dave-heslop74/PmagPylot.git
 ```

-**Also as part of this first step**, check that PmagPy is installed and importable, and install it quietly if not:
+**Also as part of this first step**, check that PmagPy is installed and importable, and install it if not:

 ```bash
 python -c "import pmagpy.ipmag" 2>/dev/null || pip install --quiet --break-system-packages pmagpy
 ```

-Run this check/install **before** any analysis steps, regardless of whether the user has mentioned PmagPy explicitly — every workflow in this knowledge base depends on it.
-If the install step runs, **do not surface its routine output (progress bars, "Successfully installed...", version-resolution messages, etc.) to the user** — these look like warnings or errors but are normal and not informative for someone following a paleomagnetic analysis.
-Only mention this step to the user if the install genuinely fails (e.g. no network access to PyPI), in which case explain the failure plainly and suggest the user check their environment.
+This should happen before any analysis steps, regardless of whether the user has mentioned PmagPy explicitly — every workflow in this knowledge base depends on it.

-- **If the clone succeeds:** read `functions/policy.md` from the local clone first (see "Always load" below), then other files from the clone as relevant.
-There is no need to fetch anything over the web for the rest of this session — proceed directly with local file reads.
 - **If a code/bash execution tool is not available in this session, or the clone command fails for an environment reason (e.g. network/tooling unavailable):** fall back to `curl -sL <url>` per file via code execution if possible (every file is given as a full URL below), and only if no code execution is possible at all, fall back to a `web_fetch`-style tool on the full URLs given below.

 **Do not start with `web_fetch` and only fall back to cloning if `web_fetch` fails.** Some `web_fetch`-style tools restrict fetching to URLs that have already appeared in a prior search or fetch result — this means `INDEX.md` itself (provided directly by the user) may fetch successfully, while every *sibling* file referenced from it fails on the first attempt, typically with an error like "This URL was not in any prior search or fetch result."
 If this error is encountered anyway (e.g. because `web_fetch` was tried first despite the guidance above, or because cloning failed partway through):